-Consumers increasingly are looking to manufacturers to support their products long after the original warranty has expired.
+Consumers increasingly are looking to manufacturers to support their products long after the original guarantee has expired.

-In the real world away from the shiny brochures and gleaming showrooms, products are used, and sometimes misused, and even the best of them can sometimes play up or even break down.
+In the real world away from the shiny brochures and gleaming showrooms, products are used, and sometimes misused,.
+As a result, even the best of them can sometimes play up or even break down.

-So, at a time when consumer organisations like Which in the UK and Consumer Reports in the USA often advise customers to steer clear of buying extra support after the manufacturer’s warranty has run out, why are more and more consumers paying to protect their consumer electronic and domestic electrical equipment?
+So, at a time when consumer organisations like Which in the UK and Consumer Reports in the USA often advise customers to steer clear of buying extra support after the manufacturer’s guarantee has run out, ask yourself this question:

 According to a Harvard Business Review article by Rafi Mohammed the benefits of peace of mind are often top of mind when consumers think about a product that they would hate to be without if it developed a technical hitch or a major fault.